Scurby/deb7/README.md

 myip -  display the ip of the VM and login port for quick configuration of the windows client

-updateip - Get ip address of local eth0 and update galaxy table as needed
+updateip - Get ip address of local eth0 and update galaxy table in MySQL as needed

 latest - do a quick git-stash, git-pull, and git-stash-apply so you can get to the latest code w/o loosing local work